Noise Surveys Done Right.

 About us

-All on-site surveys are conducted by Dr. Luke Grossi, a licensed and board-certified doctor of audiology.
-He is certified by the American Speech-Language-Hearing Association and is a licensed course director for the Council of Accreditation in Occupational Hearing Conservation.
+All on-site surveys are conducted personally by Dr. Luke Grossi, Doctor of Audiology - not a technician.
+Dr. Grossi is certified by the American Speech-Language-Hearing Association and is a licensed course director through the Council for Accreditation in Occupational Hearing Conservation.

 FAQs